cmllr/munin-node/README.md

 ## License

-This program is licensed under the terms and conditions of the GNU General Public License.
+This program is licensed under the terms and conditions of the GNU General Public License v3.